-Tom is a research exercise leader of the Leverhulme Centre for the Future of Intelligence.
-His undergraduate degree is in European history (Harvard, summa cum laude); his JD is from Yale; and he did his PhD (law) at Cambridge and was a Wolfson student at that time.
+Tom's undergraduate degree is in European history (Harvard, summa cum laude); his JD is from Yale; and he did his PhD (law) at Cambridge as a Wolfson student.